Category Archives: Server

 A Note About DNS Load

-Proxmox constantly does DNS lookups on the servers associated with NFS and other mounted filesystems, which can result in very high transaction loads on our DNS servers.
+Proxmox constantly performs DNS lookups for servers associated with NFS and other mounted filesystems, which can result in very high transaction loads on our DNS servers.
 To avoid this problem, we replaced the server domain names with the associated IP addresses.
 Note that this cannot be done for the virtual mount for the Proxmox Backup Server, as PBS uses a certificate to validate the domain name used to access it.
 These adjustments can be made by editing the storage configuration file at /etc/pve/storage.cfg on any node in the cluster (changes in this file are synced for all nodes).

 NFS Virtual Disk Mount